Spiking Structured State Space Model for Monaural Speech Enhancement: Preliminaries

 \subsection{Spiking neural networks}

 We use the Leaky Integrate-and-Fire (LIF) model ~\cite{gerstner2014neuronal} as the spiking neuron in this work.
 It can be written in the discrete form of

-where $\Theta$ denotes the Heaviside step function, $\alpha$ a decay factor, V the membrane potential of the neuron, S the spiking tensor, O the output of the previous layer or initial input, $V_{\text{threshold}}$ the firing membrane threshold and $V_{\text{reset}}$ the reset potential.
+where $\Theta$ denotes the Heaviside step function, $\alpha$ a decay factor, $V$ the membrane potential of the neuron, $S$ the spiking tensor, $O$ the output of the previous layer or initial input, $V_{\text{threshold}}$ the firing membrane threshold and $V_{\text{reset}}$ the reset potential.

 Training SNNs with conventional gradient descent optimization methods is challenging due to the discrete nature of spiking signals, which hinders gradient propagation.
 To overcome this difficulty, researchers have proposed the Surrogate Gradient method~\cite{neftci2019surrogate}, which allows for effective backpropagation training in discrete spiking neural networks.